syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 The following properties are used to customize `MapPolygon`, `MapPolyline`, and `MapCircle`.

-* `Fill`, `Stroke`, `StrokeThickness` - Used to customize map element's shape UI appearance.
+* `Fill`, `Stroke`, `StrokeThickness` - Used to customize the appearance of the map element's shape UI.
-* `Center` - Holds latitude and longitude value that defines the center of the circle.
-This property is only available for `MapCircle`.
+* `Center` - Holds latitude and longitude values that defines the center of the circle.
+This property is available only for `MapCircle`.
-* `Radius` - Used to customize radius/range of map circle.
-This property is only available for `MapCircle`.
+* `Radius` - Used to customize radius or range of the map circle.
+This property is available only for `MapCircle`.

 {% tabs %}
 {% highlight xaml %}